vuejs/vue-test-utils/docs/en/guides/choosing-a-test-runner.md

 A test runner is a program that runs tests.

-There are many popular JavaScript test runners, and Vue Test Utils works in all of them.
+There are many popular JavaScript test runners, and `vue-test-utils` works with all of them.
 It's test runner agnostic.

-However, some popular test runners do not have good support for compiling single file components (SFCs).

-## Performance

-The fastest test runners are:

-- Jest
-- Mocha Webpack
-- tape

-You can see a performance comparisson of popular test runners [here](https://github.com/eddyerburgh/vue-unit-test-perf-comparison).

-## Features
+There are a few things to consider when choosing a test runner though: feature set, performance, and support for single-file component (SFC) pre-compilation.
+After carefully comparing existing libraries, here are two test runners that we recommend:

-Jest is the most fully featured test runner.
-It requires the leat configuration, as it sets up JSDOM by default.
+- [Jest](https://facebook.github.io/jest/docs/en/getting-started.html#content) is the most fully featured test runner.
+It requires the least configuration, sets up JSDOM by default, and has a great command line user experience.
+However, you will need a preprocessor to be able to import SFC components in your tests.
+We have created the `jest-vue` preprocessor which can handle most common SFC features, but it currently does not have 100% feature parity with `vue-loader`.

-tape is very minimal.
-If you choose tape, you will need to do a lot of set up yourself.

-To run SFCs in Jest, you need to use jest-vue—a transformer for Jest. jest-vue does not support styles or custom blocks.
-If you need to use those features, you'll need to use webpack.
-Mocha works well with webpack, you can read the guide on [testing SFCs with mocha](testing-SFCs-with-mocha-webpack.md) to get started.
+- [mocha-webpack](https://github.com/zinserjan/mocha-webpack) is a wrapper around webpack + Mocha, but with a more streamlined interface and watch mode.
+The benefits of this setup is that we can get complete SFC support via webpack + `vue-loader`, but it requires more configuration upfront.

 ## Getting started

-You can use our guides to get started with a test runner:
+You can read the following guides to get started with either test runner:

 - [Testing SFCs with Jest](testing-SFCs-with-jest.md)
 - [Testing SFCs with Mocha and webpack](testing-SFCs-with-mocha-webpack.md)